Causes and Consequences of the Neoliberal Globalization

 The Fragmentation of Economic Systems

 National governments bow to the increasing pressure exerted by the competition in open global markets and abstain from exercising economic policy powers, or carelessly assign powers to the EU or the World Trade Organisation (WTO).
 Decisions of national importance are increasingly taken by impenetrable oligarchic circles at the supranational level.
-The national economic and competitive systems lose their function originally aimed at macroeconomic balance (equilibrium), especially between productivity, wages and prices — which is the only way to guarantee social welfare.
+The national economic and competitive systems lose their function originally aimed at macroeconomic balance (equilibrium), especially between the levels of productivity, wages, prices, and purchasing power – a balance that is the only means of ensuring social welfare.
 At the same time, national economic systems, or what is left of them, lose their democratic legitimacy.
 (For more details see the article World Trade Organization (WTO).)

 The Inhomogeneous Global Markets

-In the course of »liberalizing« the financial, goods, services and labour markets, control is removed from exchange rates and restrictions removed from capital transfers, trade quotas, tariffs and labour migration.
-Domestic markets, initially being subject to consistent social and environmental regulations and characterized by »truthful« pricing, are integrated into supranational and global markets, where incompatible national standards, in particular concerning productivity, wage and price levels, clash without protection.
+In the course of »liberalizing« the financial, goods, services and labor markets, regulation and control is removed from exchange rates, capital transfers, trade quotas, tariffs and labor migration.
+Domestic markets, initially being subject to consistent social and environmental regulations and characterized by »truthful« pricing, are integrated into supranational and global markets, where incompatible national standards clash without protection, in particular with regard to productivity, wage, purchasing power, and price levels.
 This kind of integration gives birth to anarchic, uncontrollable global constructs resembling battlefields rather than markets, where players monopolize and eliminate each other.

 The Absolute Productivity and Price Advantage

-With the removal of control from exchange rates, followed by speculative currency manipulations and unpredictable, chaotic exchange rates, the natural differences of productivities and prices between trading partners can not be neutralized anymore.
-As a consequence, the only mutually profitable trading method is excluded, namely the use of comparative (relative) productivity and price advantages to achieve gains in trade based on bilateral comparison of potential trading products, as shown by British economist David Ricardo 200 years ago.
-Instead, international trade is determined by uniform U.S. dollar prices, increasingly by Euro prices as well, allowing instant price comparisons worldwide, thus pushing up the global trade volume for the purposes of the neoliberal doctrine.
+With the removal of regulation and control from exchange rates, followed by speculative currency manipulations and unpredictable, chaotic exchange rates, the natural differences of productivities and prices between trading partners can not be neutralized anymore.
+As a consequence, the only mutually profitable trading method is excluded, namely the use of comparative (relative) productivity and price advantages to achieve gains in trade based on bilateral comparison of price ratios of potential trading products, as shown by British economist David Ricardo 200 years ago.
+Instead, international trade is determined by uniform US dollar prices, increasingly by Euro prices as well, allowing instant price comparisons worldwide, thus pushing up the global trade volume for the purposes of the neoliberal doctrine.
 However, that way prices are not related to the productivity levels of their countries of origin anymore.
-With market participants being forced to cut prices down to world market levels, price dumping has become a »legalized« standard producing predatory competition with a tendency towards uniformly equipped products.
-Consequently, controlled trade relations have become impossible (see also Comparative Advantage – Upgraded).
+The competition based on absolute price advantages in dollars or euros forces market participants to repeatedly cut prices down to world market levels.
+That’s why price dumping has become a »legalized« standard that causes predatory competition with a tendency towards uniformly equipped products and global diversity being forced into retreat.
+Consequently, regulated and controlled trade relations have become impossible (see also Comparative Advantage – Upgraded).

 The Anarchic Global Competition